-The Ellen Johnson Sirleaf Presidential Center for Women and Development (EJS Center) was founded to be a catalyst for political and social change across Africa, by helping unleash its most abundant untapped power — its women.
+The Ellen Johnson Sirleaf Presidential Center for Women and Development (EJS Center) was founded in 2018 to be a catalyst for political and social change across Africa by helping unleash its most abundant latent power — its women.

 As the first democratically elected woman president in Africa, Ellen Johnson Sirleaf led Liberia from 2006-2018.
 Having been recognized internationally for her leadership, she is passionate about supporting the next generation of women in public life across the continent.